matiasvd/logFeketeIdeal/README.md

 ## Description of M2 and Msolve code files

-* 1idealGens: generate the polynomial ideal using M2.
+* 1idealGens: generate the polynomial ideal $I$ using M2.

-* 2msolveBasis: calculate a reduced Grobner basis for the polynomial ideal, using msolve with grevlex monomial order.
+* 2msolveBasis: calculate a reduced Grobner basis for the polynomial ideal $I$, using msolve with grevlex monomial order.

-* 3dimDegree: pass the Grobner basis to M2, and use it to calculate the dimension and degree of the ideal.
+* 3dimDegree: pass the Grobner basis to M2, and use it to calculate the dimension and degree of the ideal $I$.

-* 4msolveProjection: calculate the elimination ideals $R \cap \mathbb{Q}[x_{45}]$ with msolve, using an elimination order.
+* 4msolveProjection: calculate the elimination ideals $I \cap \mathbb{Q}[x_{45}]$ with msolve, using an elimination order.
 Then use M2 to factorize the elimination ideal generator.

 * 5minimalPrimes: for each factor $h$ of the elimination ideal generator, use msolve to calculate a Grobner basis of $I+(h)$, and then pass this basis to M2 to calculate the minimal primes factorization of $I+(h)$.